Rewind X

 Native Tokens Not Supported

-The protocol operates with ERC-20 tokens only.
-Native blockchain tokens (ETH, BNB, MATIC) cannot be protected through the current implementation.
+The protocol operates with supported ERC-20 tokens only.
+Native blockchain tokens (BNB) require wrapped versions (WBNB).

 Sender-Only Reversal